 - Add a button to your website that links to your form by copying the code and adding it to any web page where you want this button to be displayed.

-- Embed the form itself in your website by copying the code and adding it to any web page where you want this form to be displayed.
+- Embed the form on your website by copying the code and add it to any web page where you want this form to be displayed.

 Once you have published a targeted action and collected at least one response on the form, you will find new information generated on the Results tab of the form.
-The first piece of information you will see at the top is the total supporters engaged on this particular form.
+At the top, you will see the total supporters engaged with this particular form.

-To the right, you'll see an option to change the timeframe (30 days, 90 days, 1year or Lifetime) of when the data for the graphs in the lower section is pulled.
+To the right, there is an option to change the graph timeframe (30 days, 90 days, 1 year, or Lifetime).

 See Performance Statistics for Actions and Messages for detailed information.